A Prudent Framework for Understanding Risk-Awareness in Demand Response: Distribution-insensitive demand models

-This Corollary indicates the distribution-insensitive conditions hold for the price uncertainty in all future periods with fixed expectations.
-Motivated by the distribution-insensitive conditions, we naturally provide distribution-sensitive analysis in the following Corollary. \begin{corollary} \emph{Distribution-sensitive demand models.} Consider the price distribution described in Theorem \ref{price_invariant_theorem}, given that either or both super quadratic state cost function $C_t$ and action cost function $G_t$ following Definitions \ref{def1} and \ref{def2}, the demand model in (\ref{eq1}) becomes distribution-sensitive, except an extra case that has symmetrical price distributions with a mean of zero and demand's prior state is zero, i.e., $\mathbb{E}_{\Lambda_{t+1}}[\lambda_{t+1}] =0, x_{t-1}=0$. \end{corollary} \begin{proof} The proof is provided in the appendix. \end{proof}
+\begin{corollary} \emph{Distribution-sensitive demand models.} Consider the price distribution described in Theorem \ref{price_invariant_theorem}, given that either or both super quadratic state cost function $C_t$ and action cost function $G_t$ following Definitions \ref{def1} and \ref{def2}, the demand model in (\ref{eq1}) becomes distribution-sensitive, except an extra case that has symmetrical price distributions with a mean of zero and demand's prior state is zero, i.e., $\mathbb{E}_{\Lambda_{t+1}}[\lambda_{t+1}] =0, x_{t-1}=0$. \end{corollary} \begin{proof} The proof is provided in the appendix. \end{proof}

-This Corollary indicates the conditions of the distribution-sensitive demand model.
-Note that the extra distribution-insensitive case is unrealistic as price distribution, in practice, is generally skewed with a mean of nonzero.
-Also, consumers generally show higher-order utility functions (higher than quadratic).
-For example, when the temperature gets extremely hot or cold, consumers' thermal discomforts increase dramatically, and many devices, like batteries, have hard constraints regarding their capacity.
-These two points naturally cause a distribution-sensitive demand and challenge the quadratic distribution-insensitive demands, which highlights using super quadratic formulations to study the demands' response behaviors under uncertain future conditions.
+\todo{This corollary indicates that a superquadratic demand formulation leads to a distribution-sensitive demand model.
+It is worth noting that the exceptional case where distribution-insensitive behavior still holds under a superquadratic formulation, as mentioned in the corollary, is generally unrealistic in practice, since price distributions are typically skewed and have nonzero means. }

+\todo{Moreover, we emphasize that superquadratic demand formulations are not only theoretically valid but also behaviorally realistic.
+Consumers often exhibit higher-order utility structures.
+For instance, thermal discomfort tends to increase disproportionately when temperatures become extremely hot or cold, and many energy-consuming devices, such as batteries, operate under hard physical constraints (e.g., capacity limits).
+These real-world considerations naturally challenge the adequacy of the traditional quadratic, distribution-insensitive model and underscore the importance of using superquadratic formulations to better understand and capture demand behavior under uncertainty, which we explore in detail in the next section.}